IreneKilgannon/pands-project/README.md

 ## Getting Started

 __Step 1__ Download and install [Anaconda](https://www.anaconda.com/download).
 Anaconda is a Python distributon package and comes with pre-installed packages such as [pandas](https://pandas.pydata.org/docs/user_guide/index.html#user-guide), [NumPy](https://numpy.org/doc/stable/user/whatisnumpy.html), [Matplotlib](https://matplotlib.org/) and [Seaborn](https://seaborn.pydata.org/) which are required for this project.
 Please note that when installing Anaconda it is important to check the two boxes for:
-  * Add Anaconda3 to my PATH environment
+  * Add Anaconda3 to my PATH environment variable
-  * Make this version your default Python
+  * Register Anaconda3 as my default Python 3.9

 ![Anaconda](Anaconda.png)